BN-Pool: Bayesian Nonparametric Pooling for Graphs: Bayesian Nonparametric Pooling for Graphs

-The \gls{bnp} setting makes the posterior computation intractable and approximations are required to perform training.
-We rely on a truncated variational approximation of the posterior \cite{blei2004variational}: even if there is an infinite number of clusters, we truncate the posterior by considering a finite value $C$ representing the maximum number of clusters.
+The \gls{bnp} setting makes the computation of cluster assignments' posterior intractable, and it requires some approximations.
+We rely on a truncated variational approximation of the posterior \citep{blei2004variational}: even if there is an infinite number of clusters, we truncate the posterior by considering a finite value $C$ representing the maximum number of clusters.
 It is worth highlighting that this does not imply that the model has a fixed number of clusters but, rather, that the model will choose a suitable number of non-empty (\ie{} active) clusters $K_i < C$ for the $i$-th graph.

-We follow the classical mean-field approximation\footnote{It assumes the variational distribution factorises over the latent variables: $p(\vpi', \mK|\mX) \approx q(\vpi', \mK) \approx q(\vpi') q(\mK)$.} and define two variational distributions: one to model the posterior of the stick fractions $\vpi'$, and one to model the posterior of the model parameter $\mK$.
-Note that the cluster assignment vector $\vpi$ is fully determined by the stick-breaking construction given the stick fractions $\vpi'$.
-The posterior approximation can be detailed as follows:
+Following the classical mean-field approximation\footnote{The variational distribution is factorized over the latent variables: $p(\vpi', \mK \mid \mA, \mX) \approx q(\vpi', \mK) \approx q(\vpi') q(\mK)$.}, we define two variational distributions: one to model the posterior of the stick fractions $\vpi'$, and one to model the posterior of the model parameter $\mK$.
+Note that we are interested in the cluster assignment vectors $\vpi$, which are fully determined by the stick-breaking construction given the stick fractions $\vpi'$.
+The posterior approximation is expressed as: